 How Much Space Do I Need for an Oak Frame Garage?

-The good news is that you don’t need too much room to build an oak frame garage, as there’s a host of design solutions to suit compact spaces.
 “The smaller single bay garages are around 3m by 5m, so as long as you have this sort of space it will be fine,” says Paul Grubb, outbuildings sales manager at Border Oak.

-How Do I Build an Oak Frame Garage?
+How is an Oak Frame Garage Built?

 Preparation of the foundations is the first step.
 The type of footings required depends on the plot’s ground conditions and nearby features such as trees or walls.
 “Typically, we recommend a conventional trench fill setup, but we can also engineer for raft foundations or beam and block,” says Paul.